Thurii: Roman dependency

-Thurii now sunk completely into the condition of a dependent ally of Rome, and was protected by a Roman garrison.
-No mention is found of its name during the wars with Pyrrhus or the First Punic War, but it plays a considerable part in the Second Punic War with Hannibal.
-It was apparently one of the cities which revolted to the Carthaginians after the battle of Cannae.
-In another passage, Livy places its defection more precisely in 212 BC.
+Thurii became a dependent ally of Rome, and was protected by a Roman garrison.

+It played a considerable part in the Second Punic War with Hannibal.
+It was one of the cities which defected to the Carthaginians after the battle of Cannae in 212 BC.
 After the defection of Tarentum, they betrayed the Roman troops into the hands of the Carthaginian general Hanno.
 A few years later (210 BC), Hannibal, finding himself unable to protect his allies in Campania, removed the inhabitants of Atella who had survived the fall of their city to Thurii; but it was not long before he was compelled to abandon the latter city also to its fate.
 When he himself in 204 BC withdrew his forces into Bruttium, he removed to Crotona 3500 of the principal citizens of Thurii, while he gave up the city itself to the plunder of his troops.

 It is evident that Thurii was now sunk to the lowest state of decay, but the great fertility of its territory rendered it desirable to preserve it from utter desolation.
 Hence in 194 BC, it was one of the places selected for the establishment of a Roman colony with Latin rights.
 The number of colonists was small in proportion to the extent of land to be divided among them, but they amounted to 3000 foot and 300 knights.
-Livy says merely that the colony was sent in Thurinum agrum, and does not mention anything of a change of name, but Strabo tells us that they gave to the new colony the name of Copiae, and this statement is confirmed both by Stephanus of Byzantium and by the evidence of coins, on which, however, the name is written "COPIA".
+Livy says merely that the colony was sent in Thurinum agrum, but Strabo tells us that the Romans gave the new colony the name of Copiae, as confirmed both by Stephanus of Byzantium and by the evidence of coins, on which, however, the name is written "COPIA".
 But this new name did not continue long in use, and Thurii still continued to be known by its ancient appellation.
 It is mentioned as a municipal town on several occasions during the latter ages of the Roman Republic.
 In 72 BC it was taken by Spartacus and subjected to heavy contributions but not otherwise injured.
 According to Suetonius, the Octavian family held some renown there, and Gaius Octavius (father of the future Caesar Augustus) defeated a Spartacist army near there.
 As a result, the future emperor was granted the surname Thurinus shortly after birth.
 At the outbreak of the Civil Wars, it was deemed by Julius Caesar of sufficient importance to be secured with a garrison of Gaulish and Spanish horse, and it was there that M. Caelius Rufus was put to death, after a vain attempt to excite an insurrection in this part of Italy.
 In 40 BC also it was attacked by Sextus Pompeius, who laid waste its territory, but he was repulsed from the walls of the city.